exploitsecurityio/DVRPi/README.md

 Validate against checksum.txt
 ```

 Step 3.
-Place the SDCARD into your reader on host machine (NOTE: Minimum sdcard size required: 8GB)
+Place the SDCARD into your reader on host machine (

+**NOTE: Minimum sdcard size required: 8GB.
+Recommended: 16GB**

 - To find your SDCARD
    ```
    lsblk